meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-04.md

 to the TypeScript function `resolveToken()` defined in `src/service/api.ts`.

 In this challenge we will only be concerned with the function `resolveToken()` in `src/service/api.ts`.
-The function currently has an empty implementation.
+The function currently has an empty implementation below the placeholder `// Challenge 04 - Decoding purchase tokens`.

 Your task it to update the `resolveToken()` implementation to call the marketplace `resolve` API and return the result to the caller handling any errors along the way.